-In the electricity sector, the primary activities will be to evolve the critical next steps for the island's renewable energy development plan, otherwise known as the Integrated Resource Plan ("IRP").

-Additional details regarding the projects for both sectors will be highlighted further in this consultation document.
+In the electricity sector, the primary activities will be to evolve the critical next steps for the island's renewable energy development plan, primarily with a focus on wind pre-feasibility, solar procurement and a multi-year tariff setting effort.
+Additional details regarding the projects for both sectors will be highlighted further in this Preliminary Report.